neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 The workflow above does the following:

 - Allows itself to be triggered manually or when a git push is done to the master branch.
-- Sets global environment variables as per your AWS setup variables (we obtained earlier during set up).
+- Sets global environment variables as per your AWS setup variables (we obtained earlier during the setup).
-- Loads the environment variables added to GitHub repo as secrets into the scope.
+- Loads the environment variables added to the GitHub repo as secrets into the scope.
 - Writes the task definition including the environment variables.
 - Builds and pushes the Docker image to Amazon ECR.
 - Loads the updated (if) task definition to Amazon ECS.